 Network-Aware Database Utils

-module provides an elegant abstraction layer that automatically routes database operations to the correct network-specific table.
+The prismaNetworkUtils module provides an elegant abstraction layer that automatically routes database operations to the correct network-specific table.
 This critical infrastructure component enables RitoSwap to support multiple blockchain networks while maintaining clean, network-agnostic code throughout the application.

 Core Concept